pitt-rnel/scs_model/README.md

 Click on Fiber Tracking and visualize the result.

 *Tract cleaning:*
 To ensure that most tracts generated are continuous from root into the spinal cord, cleaning is suggested.
 Find the level where the tracts enter the spinal cord, press Ctrl+S and draw a line across the spinal cord.
-This will ensure only tracts that passes that line will be kept.
+This will ensure only tracts that pass that line will be kept.

 ![Asset 8](https://user-images.githubusercontent.com/43448105/191318832-e0b5d978-e7cb-4d73-b1a8-889e8b4931b9.png)